hexatomic/hexatomic/docs/dev/src/development/debug-with-eclipse.md

 it may be more useful to debug the complete application.

 To run or debug Hexatomic from within the Eclipse IDE, with all the features and bundles, you have to open the  `org.corpus_tools.hexatomic.product` project which contains the Hexatomic product definition.
-In this project open the `org.corpus_tools.hexatomic.product` file in Eclipse.
+In this project, open the `org.corpus_tools.hexatomic.product` file in Eclipse.

 ![Location of the product definition file in the Project Explorer](./product-file-location.png)